ericjsilva/mac-dotfiles/README.md

-# mac-dotfiles
+# My mac-dotfiles
 My macOS configuration files.
+I use macOS, so I can only guarantee they'll work on a Mac.

+## License

+MIT / BSD